 Step 1: Decide on a 1-on-1 or group program

 Mentorship programs are highly versatile – they can be tailored to fit the needs of your organization.
-We've built two options into our Together platform.
+At Together, we’ve worked with hundreds of organizations running healthcare mentorship programs, and we see two primary types of programs: 1-on-1 and group programs.

 1-on-1 pairings